traveltime-dev/traveltime-solr-plugin/README.md

 - `origin`: the point from which travel time will be measured.
 The accepted formats are:
     - `"lat,lon"` string
     - geohash
-- `field`: the document field that will be used as the destination in the Traveltime query.
+- `field`: the document field that will be used as the destination in the TravelTime query.
 - `limit`: the travel time limit in seconds.
 Must be non-negative.
 - `mode`: Transportation mode used in the search.
 One of: `pt`, `walking+ferry`, `cycling+ferry`, `driving+ferry`.
 - `country`: Country that the `origin` is in.
 Currently may only be one of: `uk`, `nl`, `at`, `be`, `de`, `fr`, `ie`, `lt`.